lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 - psql -h localhost -p 5433 -U postgres

+##### If you can solve these,CTRL+F them, and continue below
+###### Study time
+1. The school district superintendent asks for a list of teachers in each school.
+Write a query that lists the schools in alphabetical order along with teachers ordered by last name A-Z.
+2. Write a query that finds the one teacher whose first name starts with the letter S and who earns more than $40,000.
+3. Rank teachers hired since January 1, 2010, ordered by highest paid to lowest.

+###### Study time
+1. What are the three types of character types?
+2. what is the main difference between them?
+3. What are the three types of integer types?
+4. What is the main difference between them?
+5. What is a good way to create an id column with unique values?
+What are the three types that could be used?
+6. What are the two types of decimal numbers?
+What is their behavior?
+7. How does Float point type split?

 ## SQL COMMANDS
 #### CREATE a new TABLE
 - CREATE TABLE "teachers" (id bigserial, first_name varchar(25), last_name varchar(50), school varchar(50), hire_date date, salary numeric);